Shipwreck Diving on Gunboat C-55, Isla Mujeres

 The wreck lies at a depth of 22 meters/ 75 feet.

-On 21-22 of October 2005, Hurricane Wilma impacted the area as a Category 4 hurricane.
+On 21-22 October 2005, Hurricane Wilma impacted the area as a Category 4 hurricane.
 The hurricane broke the shipwreck into pieces leaving only the aft (stern) section upright and intact on the sandy bottom.
 This is the only section of the wreck that permits light diver penetration.

 Pieces of the engine can be seen around the wreck, scattered along the sea floor.